aHDPik/mikrotik-openvpn-client/README.md

 # Docker OpenVPN Client for Mikrotik
 ## What is this and what does it do?
 RouterOS has several limitations in their openVPN implementation (for ex. doesn't support tls-auth).
-This docker image can be run directly on mirotik and bring openvpn connections without any limitation from RouterOS.
+This docker image can be run directly on mikrotik and bring openvpn connections without any limitation from RouterOS.
 This image can bring up multiple tunnels.

 ## How do I use it on my Mikrotik?